nextflow-io/training/docs/nf_develop/3_create.md

 ?
 Do you want to customize which parts of the template are used? (y/N) <n>
 ```

+If the command has run successfully, you will see a new folder in your current directory.

 !!! question "Exercise"

     Create a pipeline named `mypipeline` using the `nf-core create` command.

 !!! note

-    If the command has run successfully, you will see a new folder in your current directory that has been given the name `nf-core-mypipeline`.
+    If run successfully you will see a new folder in your current directory that has been given the name `nf-core-mypipeline`.

 ### Customizing the template